edinburghhacklab/mqtt-dali-controller/README.md

 The light switches are GPIOs 11, 12, 13 and 14 (active low).

+The selector option GPIOs are 16 and 17 (active low).

 Rotary encoders for dimming are on the following GPIOs (active low):
 * A0 and A1 (1 and 2)
 * A2 and A3 (3 and 4)